Leveraging Analytic Gradients in Provably Safe Reinforcement Learning: NUMERICAL EXPERIMENTS

 \subsubsection{SAFEGUARDS}

-We evaluate the base versions of the boundary projection and ray mask as safeguards, where the zonotopic approach approximates the safe centre.
-We also evaluate all modifications to the safeguards individually and the combination of regularisation and the hyperbolic ray mask.
-We did not investigate all combinations of modifications due to computational constraints.
+We evaluate the base versions of the boundary projection and ray mask as safeguards, where we approximate the safe centre using the zonotopic approach.
+We also assess all modifications to the safeguards individually, as well as the combination of regularisation and the hyperbolic ray mask.